mzhukovaucsb/mzhukovaucsb.github.io/_pages/about.md

   - /about.html
 ---

 🎓 I am a Ph.D. candidate in the Department of Linguistics at the University of California, Santa Barbara.
 My research focuses on digital communication, human-AI interaction, and inclusive language.
-I also earned a Technology Management certificate from UCSB’s College of Engineering.
+I also earned a Graduate Program in Management Practice Certificate by UCSB’s College of Engineering.

 🤖 ex-Amazon: I completed 3 internships at Amazon AGI and won the Amazon Alexa Prize SocialBot Grand Challenge 5 as a part of GauchoChat team.